Type Of Organization

 FICTION GUIDELINES: 1500-3000 WORDS literary chick-lit, upmarket women's contemporary, comedy, dramedy, rom-com, romance, drama, magical realism, humorous scary stuff like mystery, suspense, thriller, murder, we relish a good twist MEMOIR GUIDELINES: 750-3000 WORDS Memoir that reads like a story, thus revealing the subject and the writer’s soul.
 We love stories that bring us into the writer’s moment and focus on the writer/narrator.
 Pieces that leave us thinking because they end on a solid note make for emotive, poignant reads.
-SIMULTANEOUS SUBMISSIONS are accepted.
+POETRY 2 SHORTS AT A TIME SIMULTANEOUS SUBMISSIONS are accepted.
 Please withdraw your piece if you choose to go elsewhere.
-WE NOTIFY WITHIN 90 DAYS OF SUBMITTING We do not accept material that is discriminatory or promotes division.
+WE NOTIFY WITHIN APPROXIMATELY 90 DAYS We do not accept material that is discriminatory or promotes division.
 Graphic depiction of abuse or abusers will not be accepted.
 Period.

 Accepts Unsolicited Submissions

 From 02 / 01 - 12 / 15